-Distribute copies of these Guidelines to anyone who will assist with registration and transportation to/from the event:
+Distribute copies of the following guidelines to anyone who will assist with registration and transportation to/from the event:

 - Children must be between 5 and 12 years old.

-- You will be required to sign an acknowledgement on the registration form stating you have read and understand these requirements and that each child attending meets the criteria.
+- You will be required to confirm on the registration form stating you have read and understand these requirements and that each child attending meets the criteria.

-* Note: In order to Back to School Clothing Drive to receive our funding, it is imperative that only students that who are NSLP (school lunch) qualified or below the 150% Federal Poverty Level participate in this event.
+* Note: In order for Back to School Clothing Drive to receive its funding, it is imperative that only students who are NSLP (school lunch) qualified or below the 150% Federal Poverty Level participate in this event.
 Therefore it is incumbent on you to carefully select children that meet this requirement.

 [Participating schools and Districts mutually understand and agree that participating in the BTSCD New Clothes New Beginnings/Backpack Buddies Program is restricted for only selected students who not only meet or exceed the BTSCDA guidelines but who, in addition, must either be: (1) eligible to receive the School “Free Lunch” benefit (per the Child Nutrition Programs Income Eligibility Guidelines from the U.S. Department of Agriculture Food and Nutrition Service) because they are at or below 130% of the Federal Income Poverty Level Guideline OR (2) even though not eligible to receive the Free Lunch benefit, BTSCDA can document they are below 150% of the Federal Poverty Level which is the definition for “low-income resident” in the RS 43-1088 “Credit for Contribution to Qualifying Charitable Organization” (formerly titled “Credit for Contribution to Charitable Organization that Provides Assistance to the Working Poor”)]

-- Register the children with the greatest need and reliable to participate.
+- Register the children with the greatest need and most likely to participate.

-- Arrange bus transportation to get each registered child to Distribution.
+- Arrange bus transportation through your school or district to get your students to Distribution.

 - Send reminders to each family – or make phone calls or home visits – ensure all registered children come to the event.

-- In order to have the right merchandise on hand at the event, please understand that we will order and distribute the sizes the parent / you request.
-Unless extreme, obvious error, we cannot give out different sizes at the event because that size likely belongs to another child.
-You are asked to exchange sizes within your school clothing closet.
+- All children are measured for sizing at the event and distributed clothing accordingly.
+If changes are required later, you are asked to exchange sizes within your school clothing closet.
+If your school does not have one, please contact BTSCD to discuss creating one.
 You may notify us in advance if any of your participating students have special size requirements or religious practices that dictate a particular form of dress.